 Any shop that doesn’t offer its customers the opportunity to pay with a credit or debit card is putting itself at a serious disadvantage.
 As we become less and less reliant on cash, even for small payments, it is inconceivable that any company which makes face to face transactions is not able to handle credit and debit cards.
 The fact that you will also be able to offer customers a cash-back option, only adds to the benefits you can provide.

-Even service providers can get the edge on their competitors by offering clients and customers the chance to make simple and straightforward card payments rather than the going through the inconvenience of cheques or bank transfers.
-Naturally, for any online retailer or service provider, being able to accept card payments is essential.
+Even service providers can get the edge on their competitors by offering clients and customers the chance to make simple and straightforward card payments rather than going through the inconvenience of cheques or bank transfers.
+Naturally, for any online retailer or service provider, being able to accept card payments is essential, making online merchant accounts advantageous.

 Having a merchant account and accepting card payments means that your business will have less cash and fewer cheques to deposit, cutting down on bank charges as well as the time that staff spend having to go to the bank.
 With online transactions, your business can enjoy the benefits of a smoother, more efficient system of accepting payment.